J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

  }
 ~~~

 ...and that is technically <i>okay</i>, but isn't necessarily testable and relies on external state to populate a variable.
 Again, nothing wrong with that but it may not scale for reuse or future needs, being written that way.
+Also, it's harder to know what a basic function like this is needed for or reads clearly for anyone else maintaining your code. 😉

 ### Don't sleep on -WhatIf and -Confirm

 Did you know that you can use <span class="mono">-Confirm</span> and <span class="mono">-WhatIf</span> switches, for dry runs and testing of your functions?
 Just as you might in a one-liner in a PowerShell session, you can use -WhatIf to see what your function might <i>do</i>, without actually <i>doing it</i>.